joeappleton18/arleno/README.md

 #### Essential Feature
+- [ ]  As an admin, I should be able to deploy a static version of the site, so things run on hosting as opposed to functions
+- [ ] As a user, I should see a floating answer count box   ⬅
+- [ ]  As a user, I should see a summary of all answers
+- [ ]  As a user, I should see a leader-board (this needs a little bit of thought)
+- [ ]  As a admin, I should be able to update and delete answers
+- [ ]  As a users, I should be able to agree or disagree with answers
+- [ ]  As a user, I want to be able to hover over avatars an reveal their names
 - [X] As a user, I should be able to register using my social platform of choice
 - [X] As a user, I should be able to update my profile
 - [X] As a user, I should be able to see, in real-time other users online